Aarjav-Jain-2210/CS-LAB/README.md

 987

-// program to check if each element of array is palindrome or not
+// 5)program to check if each element of array is palindrome or not

 #include <stdio.h>
 int palin(int);
 int main()